MicrosoftDocs/azure-devops-docs/docs/boards/get-started/what-is-azure-boards.md

 ### Delivery plans show calendar views and dependencies

-With the [**Delivery Plans**](../plans/review-team-plans.md) hub, management teams can view deliverables across several teams in a calendar view.
-Several teams can review and discuss their dependencies and deliverables.
+With the [**Delivery Plans**](../plans/review-team-plans.md) hub, management teams can view deliverables and track dependencies across several teams in a calendar view.
+Delivery plans are fully interactive, supporting the following tasks:
+- View up to 15 team backlogs, including a mix of backlogs and teams from different projects
+- View custom portfolio backlogs and epics
+- View work that spans several iterations
+- Add backlog items from a plan
+- View rollup progress of features, epics, and other portfolio items
+- View dependencies that exist between work items.

 :::image type="content" source="../plans/media/plans/intro-image.png" alt-text="Screenshot of Azure Boards, Delivery Plans":::

-## Support for Agile, Scrum, and Kanban processes
+## Implement Agile, Scrum, and Kanban processes

-Azure Boards is designed to support the following software development processes through the default process models selected for a project:
+Azure Boards is designed to support software development processes through the default process models selected for a project.
+Each process provides a set of work item types with a natural hierarchy as shown in the following images.

 :::row:::